-The Nimble OS includes the vStorage APIs for Storage Awareness (VASA) provider and the PE (Protocol Endpoint) built into the operating system.
+Nimble software includes the vStorage APIs for Storage Awareness (VASA) provider and the PE (Protocol Endpoint) built into the operating system.
 This means that the VASA provider and Protocol Endpoint run natively from the controller, so there is no additional installation or configuration required.
-This design also offers high availability due to the active / passive setup of Nimble controllers.
+This design also benefits from the highly available setup of Nimble controllers.

 - If you have already licensed vSphere for standard or above there is no additional cost.

 - Nimble arrays must be running OS v3.x or above.

 - There are no additional licensing requirements or costs to use VVols with Nimble.